-Mr. Speaker, more than twenty years ago, the U.S. Congress approved and the President signed historic bipartisan legislation that I authored-the Trafficking Victims Protection Act of 2000-a comprehensive whole-of-government initiative to combat sex and labor trafficking in the United States and around the world.
+Twenty four years ago, the U.S. Congress approved and the President signed historic bipartisan legislation that I authored-the Trafficking Victims Protection Act of 2000 (TVPA)-a comprehensive whole-of-government initiative to combat sex and labor trafficking in the United States and around the world.